Yupeek/cablegate_semnet/README.md

  - speaker : Julian

-Cablegate-semnet has a quite naive automatic selection of text thematics and produces a network containing some noise.
-On the other hand, the two types of nodes implies three types of edges so that we can expect a [dense graph](http://en.wikipedia.org/wiki/Dense_graph).
-The aim of this second part is to demonstrate Gephi's features in network post-processing, with a focus on :
+Cablegate-semnet has a quite naive automatic selection of text thematics and produces a network of thousands of nodes but containing some noise.
+On the other hand, the presence of two types of nodes implies three types of edges so that we can expect a [dense graph](http://en.wikipedia.org/wiki/Dense_graph).
+As a conclusion, we produce a weighted network quite rich in information, so the aim of this second part is to demonstrate Gephi's features in network post-processing, with a focus on :

 - How to import a network data file
 - Overview of basic visualization features